cghuh/DrawCodesforRazorBoost/README.md

 	* Use same configure files with StackedPlot.C

 ### TriggerEff:
-	* Calculate the trigger efficiency with
+	* Calculate the trigger efficiency

 ### WTagScaleFactor: